If you are having problems making a submission then please take a look at our

 When taking a picture of a patient, ensure that the light is shining on the subject area being photographed.
 Always make sure there is a direct path between the light source and the subject area.

-Often a torch is used to illuminate the site.
-This creates some difficulties in contrast between the dark outer area and the very bright central area.
+Be careful when using a torch can used to illuminate the site.
+This can create difficulties in contrast between the dark outer area and the very bright central area.

-You can get shadows if your subject or camera is not positioned correctly to take advantage of the light.
-Often, shadows are not be noticeable with the naked eye, but are more pronounced in the photograph; it is always important to review the picture after you take it to ensure that your subject area is clearly visible (and in focus).
+Notice where shadows fall.
+Adjust the patient of the camera to take advantage of the light.
+Shadows may not be noticeable with the naked eye, but are more pronounced in the photograph; review the picture after you take it to ensure that your subject area is clearly visible (and in focus).

-- Medical drapes are good – they are uniformly coloured and non-reflective.
+Medical drapes or a towel or sheet behind the area are helpful.
 Dark or navy blue fabric will often provide the best results.

-- It may help to take a wider angle view and a “lesion only” picture if the closer details are important- they usually are.
+It may help to take a wider angle view and a “lesion only” picture to make the lesion details more clear.

-The camera should always be held flat and pointed directly (at right angles) to the subject.
+Hold the camera or phone flat and point directly (at right angles) to the subject.

 A picture of a horse grazing “over yonder” will not help the diagnostic process.